TypesettingTools/Aegisub/README.md

 You can generate the installer with `ninja win-installer` after a successful build.
 This assumes a working internet connection and installation of the optional dependencies.

-You can generate the portable zip with `meson compile win-portable -C build` after a successful build.
+You can generate the portable zip with `ninja win-portable` after a successful build.

 ### OS X